KashMoneyBabe/BTD6-Mods/README.md

             <h2>Stuff in Shop Addon</h2>
         </td>
 		<td>
 		(Requires Stuff in Shop) Makes Banana Farmer generate income and Energising Totem increased range, lasts 1000 rounds, stackable, grant camo detection, but nerfed fire rate boost from 25% to 12.5%.
 Also adds three more Banana Farmers that cost much more and generate more income, as well as three more Lives Farmers.
+Use with Lives Unlocker to go over the soft and hard limits.
 		</td>
         <td width="12%">
             <a href="https://github.com/KashMoneyBabe/BTD6-Mods/blob/main/_DLLs/StuffInShopAddon.dll"><img alt="Download" src="https://github.com/KashMoneyBabe/BTD6-Mods/blob/main/download_small.png?raw=true"></a>